seldonian-framework/Tutorials/examples/diabetes.md

 </p>

 <p>
     In treating type 1 diabetes, it is critical to correctly estimate how much insulin a person should inject to mitigate hyperglycemia without inducing hypoglycemia.
 Synthetic insulin is usually delivered through "basal" injections, which regulate blood glucose between meals, and "bolus" injections, which are given just before mealtime to counteract the increase in blood glucose that results from eating a meal.
 Often, a bolus calculator is used to determine how much bolus insulin one should inject prior to eating a meal.
 This calculator is often personalized by a physician based on patient data.
-In this example, we show how to use the Seldonian toolkit to create a reinforcement learning (RL) algorithm that personalizes the parameters of a bolus calculator to mitigate hyperglycemia, while ensuring with high confidence that dangerously low blood glucose levels are avoided.
+In this example, we show how to use the Seldonian Toolkit to create a reinforcement learning (RL) algorithm that personalizes the parameters of a bolus calculator to mitigate hyperglycemia, while ensuring with high confidence that dangerously low blood glucose levels are avoided.
 </p>

 <p>